Quan Yeomans: Regurgitator

-In 1993, Yeomans was a drummer for Brisbane punk band Zooerastia.
+In 1993, Yeomans was the guitarist for Brisbane punk band Zooerastia.
 After meeting Pangaea bassist/vocalist Ben Ely on a bus, they would form Regurgitator with Yeomans on guitar/vocals and Martin Lee on drums.
-He has stated that he felt like a hypocrite signing to major label Warner Music because of his views on the music industry as the mouthpiece of global capitalism.
+He has stated that he felt like a hypocrite by signing with major label Warner Music because of his views on the music industry as the mouthpiece of global capitalism.

-Yeomans is the dominant composer in the group, owning the writing credits to over half the songs on each album.
+Yeomans is the dominant composer in the group, owning the writing credits of over half the songs on each album.
 The majority of songs chosen for single releases are also his.
-Regurgitator's shift towards synth-driven 80s pop on their second album Unit, which contrasted greatly to their earlier rock/hip hop orientated works, is largely due to Yeomans' frustration with their male-dominant audience who embraced their heavier sound.
-Manager Paul Curtis recalls that he had once stated "thank god Grinspoon came along because they took all the male angst away from our shows".
+Regurgitator's shift toward synth-driven ’80s-style pop on its second album Unit, which contrasted greatly to its earlier rock/hip hop-oriented works, is largely due to Yeomans' frustration with its male-dominant audience who embraced their heavier sound.
+Manager Paul Curtis recalls that he had once stated "thank god Grinspoon came along because [it] took all the male angst away from our shows".

-Yeomans is also an animator and has animated several of Regurgitator's music videos, including that of the band's most popular song, "Polyester Girl".